Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 Scaffolding Development ****

-Structured Support Systems: Creating person-centred frameworks that offer clear instruction, while still allowing for creative autonomy and problem-solving.
+Structured Support Systems: Creating person-centred frameworks that offer clear instruction, while still allowing for creative autonomy and problem-solving based on the needs of the individual.
 This includes creating templates, checklists, and routines.
 Systems creation.

 Visual Organisation Tools: Making use of visual aids which transform abstract concepts into concrete manageable steps.
 This includes colour-coding systems, visual schedules, and graphic organisers that make information processing more accessible and reduce cognitive load.